YAcademy-Residents/vyper-interface-scanner/README.md

                         Only print output when there is a confirmed issue, ignore possible false positives.
 Do not print DONE.
   --skip-unused, --no-skip-unused
-                        Skip checking for (low priority) unused interface definitions
+                        Skip checking for (low priority) unused interface definitions --disable-color, --no-disable-color
-  ----use-color, --no-use-color
-                        Add color to the output, to enhance readability
+                        Disable the color and bold text output to be the default console font
 ```